Osage language

-Osage (/oʊˈseɪdʒ, ˈoʊseɪdʒ/; Osage: 𐓏𐒰𐓓𐒰𐓓𐒷 𐒻𐒷 Wažáže ie) is a Siouan language that is spoken by the Osage people of the US state of Oklahoma.
-Their original territory was in present-day Missouri and Kansas but they were gradually pushed west by European-American pressure and treaties.
+Osage (/oʊˈseɪdʒ, ˈoʊseɪdʒ/; Osage: 𐓏𐒰𐓓𐒰𐓓𐒷 𐒻𐒷 Wažáže ie) is a Siouan language spoken by the people of the Osage Nation in northern Oklahoma.
+Their original territory was in the present-day Ohio River Valley, which they shared with other Siouan language nations.
+Slowly they migrated to present-day Missouri and Kansas areas (see Dhegihan migration), but they were gradually pushed west by pressure from invading colonial forces and settlement by other displaced Native American nations.

 Osage has an inventory of sounds very similar to that of Dakota, also a Siouan language, plus vowel length, preaspirated obstruents and an interdental fricative (like "th" in English "then").
 In contrast to Dakota, phonemically aspirated obstruents appear phonetically as affricates, and the high back vowel *u has been fronted to [y].

 Osage is written primarily with two systems: one using the Latin script with diacritics, and another derived Osage script created in 2006.
 Osage is among the few indigenous languages in the United States that has developed its own writing system.

 Language revitalization

 As of 2009, about 15–20 elders were second-language speakers of Osage.
 The Osage Language Program, created in 2003, provides audio and video learning materials on its website.
 The 2nd Annual Dhegiha Gathering in 2012 brought Osage, Kaw, Quapaw, Ponca and Omaha speakers together to share best practices in language revitalization.
-In early 2015, Osage Nation Chief Thompson Raul Standing Bear announced he would make Osage language immersion a priority.
+In early 2015, Osage Nation Chief Geoffrey Standing Bear announced he would make Osage language immersion a priority.